 - Extraordinary Ventures.
 The Root Cellar is a proud seller of EV gift candles, which are handmade by young adults with autism and developmental disabilities.
 EV Gifts markets 13 different premium candles, including special colors and scents for the holiday season.
 Each candle uses high-quality glass, wax and scents and is signed by the employee craftsperson.

 - Local Artists.
-For nearly two years, we have invited local artists to showcase their talents and exhibit their work inside our dining room.
+We’re honored to have local artists showcase their talents and exhibit their work inside our dining room.
 The partnership not only gives our customers a chance to enjoy some colorful art but also helps to keep our walls fresh with a rotating series of work.

 Gumballs for Charity